 If you ever have the opportunity to study abroad, DO IT.
 Do whatever it takes to be able to do it.
 But also be aware that you are likely to fall in love with a place you can’t keep.

-We’ve been our own little world the past five weeks, the forty or so people involved in my programme.
+We’ve been our own little world the past five weeks, the forty or so people involved in my program.
 It’s going to be weird seeing them out-of-context once we’re all back at Michigan (and even weirder, and way worse, not having those who aren’t Michigan students around anymore).

 But anyway anyway anyway: This post is supposed to be a Wordy Wednesday, not me vomiting emotions all over you.
 The winning option for this week is writing process, so here we go.